Riding in Lesotho

 Crime & Annoyances

-Begging can be annoying, but is to be expected due to low incomes.
+Begging can be annoying, but is to be expected due to low incomes and does not happen on a daily basis.
 This usually takes the form of children begging at the roadside and occasionally non-threatening approaches by adults.
-There are reports of children throwing stones when cars fail to stop and hand out sweets – we have not experienced this on the bikes.
+There are reports of children throwing stones when cars fail to stop and hand out sweets – we have not experienced this on the bikes in Lesotho.